anasnakawa/shortpoint-chrome/readme.md

 ### Features

-* display a notification whenever you mark a todo item as checked on basecamp.
+* display a notification to remind you to update change log whenever you mark a todo item as checked on basecamp.

 ### How to install